jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

          M851 Z0

-3. Wait for heated bePreheat bed to operating temp (ABS = 100c PLA = 60c?)
+3. Wait for heated bed to come up to temp
-4. Get Z probe trigger distance
+5. Get Z probe trigger distance
     1. Run `G28` to home Z
     2. Descend to Z0 location `G0 Z0`
-5. Descent to 1st layer distance
+6. Descend to 1st layer distance
-     1. Place 0.063 feeler guage under extruder
+     1. Place piece of paper under extruder (old inst was to use 0.063 feeler guage)
-     2. descent in .1 increments while moving the feeler back and forth waiting until you feel it pinch
+     2. descend in .1 increments while moving paper back and forth waiting until you feel it pinch
      3. Record Z for M114 (Ex. -0.30)
-6. This number represents the distance *below* the nozzle tip that the sensor triggered
+7. This number represents the distance *below* the nozzle tip that the sensor triggered
-7. Calculate z offest + fudge factor of -0.08??.
+8. Calculate z offest + fudge factor of -0.08??.
 (Ex -0.30 + -0.08 = -0.38)
     the more negative the closer the extruder is to the build plate
     Note: We do the negative because the probe is triggering below the nozzle tip (Always the case with a static probe)
-8. Temporarily set the new z offset
+9. Temporarily set the new z offset

          M851 Z-0.38

-9. Test
+10. Test

           G28
           G0 Z1 // Check to make sure you're not crashing into the bed G0 Z0.5 // Should be getting close now
           G0 Z0.1 // Sould be pretty much touching Feeler should just fit under Use a simple test print and see if 1st layer is going town (No gaps between lines and not peeling up in spots
-10. Fine tune: If it's still not perfect add another 0.1 so for our example that would be -0.50
+11. Fine tune: If it's still not perfect add another 0.1 so for our example that would be -0.50
     Note: Higher negative numbers move the extruder closer to the bed (Ex. -0.50 move the extruder closer to the bed vs -0.40.
-11. Use M851 to temp get set offset
+12. Use M851 to temp get set offset
-12. Save offset to firmware
+13. Save offset to firmware
 lash marlin with 1 offset
     1. Open Anduino IDE
     2. Edit configure.h